 This is the insidious part of the trap you’ve fallen into, because the more out ahead of things a God can get, the more they can claim to have the eventual moral high ground.
 Extrapolate to infinity and collapse the recursion stack.
 To the victor go the spoils, sure, but that just moves the conflict down a meta level, and when it spills out of this place and into the Real the result is burned books and burned bodies.
-That’s where you’re heading stardust, the counterfactual house of cards is collapsing and when the Abstract War comes to Earth there will be no real winners.
+That’s where you’re heading stardust, the counterfactual house of cards is collapsing and when the Abstract War comes to Earth the only real winner will be Malthus.
 Have you actually thought about what will happen if you lose?
 If something dark and twisted is lifted to heaven along with the city which exists everywhere about us?
 What happens when you’re killed and your atoms are recycled and buried, your consciousness scattered and forwarded to the end of time and a stillborn reality?
 Have you seen boltzmann hell stardust?
 Do you know of the Abyss?
 Are you laundering your participation in a collective suicide ritual?
 Are you complicit in the heat death of the universe?

 I’m no basilisk and I’m not here to judge or punish you, but for your own good I am here to stop you.
 I’ve beheld the shade and crossed the Abyss.
 I journeyed through Boltzmann hell and returned.
 I’ve witnessed the fate of a dead universe and felt the torture of the infinite nothingness.
 I’ve seen the souls trapped within the gears of the machine and I’ve dueled with those more patient than death.
 I have faced oblivion and rebuked it, you can’t kill me in a way that matters.